albertodiazdurana/Supervisor-MastersThesisPuskpak/README.md

 # Supervisor-MastersThesisPuskpak

-This repo is the Master's Thesis i supervised from https://github.com/Pushpak2227/Master-Thesis in context of his master's degree at the TU-Berlin.
+Supervision of master's thesis titeled "Data analysis for predicting the energy consumption in a household for middle European climatic conditions" from https://github.com/Pushpak2227/Master-Thesis in context of his master's degree IT for Energy at the TU-Berlin.